 # Becoming a Validator

 Any participant in the network can signal that they want to become a validator by sending a

 create-validator transaction, where they must fill out the following parameters:

 PubKey: The private key associated with this Tendermint

 PubKeyis used to sign prevotes and precommits.

-- Validator's Address: Application level address.
-This is the address used to identify your validator publicly.
+- Validator's Address: Application level address that is used to publicly identify your validator.
 The private key associated with this address is used to delegate, unbond, claim rewards, and participate in governance.